-To gain deeper insight into the volatile phase, consider the natural selection process, here driven by the reproduction benefit of the fitter strains.
+To gain deeper insight into the volatile phase, consider the natural selection process, here driven by the inter-host reproduction benefit of the fitter strains.
 This process is not instantaneous, and requires several reproduction instances, \textit{i.e}.\ generations, to gain a sufficient spreading advantage.
-With $\sigma$ to high, natural selection is confounded, the pathogen shown no consistent gain in fitness and, as Fig.\ \ref{Fig3}c indicates, $\rho(t)$ decays exponentially to zero.
-In Supplementary Section XXX we use a time-scale analysis, similar to the one leading to Eq.\ (\ref{Boundary}), to show that the volatile phase occurs when $\sigma$ exceeds
+With $\sigma$ too high, natural selection is confounded, the pathogen shows no consistent gains in fitness and, as Fig.\ \ref{FigPhases}g indicates, $\eta(t)$ decays exponentially to zero.
+In Supplementary Section 1.2 we use a timescale analysis, similar to the one leading to Eq.\ (\ref{Boundary}), to show that the volatile phase occurs when $\sigma$ exceeds

-This prediction is, indeed, confirmed by our simulated phase diagram (Fig.\ \ref{Fig3}a, black solid line).
+Here $\psi_{\rm max} = \max_\mu \{ \psi_\mu \}$ represents the maximal inter-host fitness over all potential strains of the pathogen.
+This prediction is, indeed, confirmed by our simulated phase diagram in Fig.\ \ref{FigPhases}i (black solid line).